t0m3kz/infrahub-demo/README.md

 infrahubctl render firewall_config device=dc1-fra-fw1 --branch my-branch
 ```

-You can try to manually modify data and test is fonfiguration was updated.
+You can try to manually modify data and test is configuration was updated.